 MEET THE COACH

 Graduated from a Master in Business and Management international, she naturally droped her career for Yoga.
 After 18 years of judo, Midya began her long journey to yoga by discovering her passion for Ashtanga.
 Graduated from a 500RYT Ashtanga Vinyasa by Sampoorna school (South India), Yin and Aerial Yoga, she develops a unique method of teaching, away from the traditional Vinyasa, adapting her own practice.
 Judo influenced her teaching by making it very precise and ultra dynamic.
 She also teaches anatomy to the 200RYT students in South India, and started in 2020 to give her own teacher trainings in Switzerland and France in Ashtanga, Vinyasa and Yin.
-She is also the co-foundator of Bliss Project where she organizes her own retreats.
+She is also the co-foundator of Bliss Project where she organizes her own retreats and events.

 "I want to share what I love and split this energy, to help impact lives as much as I can.
 Yoga has brought me more peace and more inner strength than I ever imagined possible.
 I want to show people that I believe in their physical capacities and mental strength, even if they don’t yet know how strong they are.
 I want to boost their confidence just as yoga did for me.